Frequently Asked Questions

 How much do you charge?

-In-person and teletherapy clinical services are billed at an hourly rate of $140 (plus applicable travel fee).
+In-person clinical services are billed at an hourly rate of $175 (including a 15km travel radius).
 Session length depends on the child's age and needs and can vary from 30 minutes to an hour.

 Extended health benefits